 As plastic waste importation has increased at an uncontrolled rate in Turkey, there has also been a surge in illegal disposal methods.
-The dumping and burning of plastic garbage has been reported in İzmir and İstanbul3 - but this activity is centred in Adana.
+The dumping and burning of plastic garbage has been reported in İzmir and İstanbul8 - but this activity is centred in Adana.
 The scale of plastic waste importation to Turkey was first brought to the attention of the public in 2018 with a news report in The Guardian, which investigated the fate of the plastic waste exported by the United Kingdom to the country.
-The story was then reported further by many other international media outlets.3 During the same period, Greenpeace Mediterranean revealed that tonnes of mixed plastic garbage imported from Italy were being illegally stored in the backyard of a house in the Kemalpaşa neighborhood of İzmir.11 This incident demonstrated that some of the plastic waste imported by Turkey was being illegally disposed of.
-The BBC broadcast footage from Adana, which showed that some plastic waste brought from the UK was clearly not recycled and instead processed illegally.11 Investigations conducted by Greenpeace UK and Germany following these news reports also showed how the waste of these countries mixed into the soil and water of Adana and visibly polluted the air by being burned.12
+The story was then reported further by many other international media outlets.9 During the same period, Greenpeace Mediterranean revealed that tonnes of mixed plastic garbage imported from Italy were being illegally stored in the backyard of a house in the Kemalpaşa neighborhood of İzmir.10 This incident demonstrated that some of the plastic waste brought from the UK was clearly not recycled and instead processed illegally.11 Investigations conducted by Greenpeace UK and Germany following these news reports also showed how the waste of these countries mixed into the soil and water of Adana and visibly polluted the air by being burned.12